NikiforovAll/nikiforovall.github.io/_posts/2021-09-10-opinionated-minimal-api.md

 tags: [ dotnet, aspnetcore, minimal-api, coding-stories ]
 published: true
 shortinfo: In this blog post I share my thoughts on how to organize Minimal API project to keep code structure under control and still get benefits from low-ceremony approach.
+description: In this blog post I share my thoughts on how to organize Minimal API project to keep code structure under control and still get benefits from low-ceremony approach.
 fullview: false
 comments: true
 related: true